Our greatest assets

 IDC cares about its employees and the community, and we are dedicated to making IDC a rewarding experience for everyone who joins our team.
 Words our employees most frequently use to describe working at IDC include Innovative, Friendly, Entrepreneurial, and Supportive.

-Scroll to learn more about IDC’s culture and how rewarding it is to help our clients analyze
+Scroll to learn more about IDC’s culture and how rewarding it is to help our clients analyze the future.

 IDC offers bright and motivated students and opportunity to gain real-world experience while making significant contributions to projects and research in the organization.
 Each year IDC welcomes undergraduate and graduate students for a 10-week program across all areas of the company such as Research, Consulting, Video Production, IT Services, Marketing/Product Management, and Sales.